Looking to create a micro job board with WordPress? MicroJobEngine might be for you.

 Worth noting and quite important!

 In order to get things set up properly, you will need to add in profile countries and profile languages.

 Why?
 When new users sign up they can choose from their country of origin and what languages they are proficient in.

-Otherwise everyone will have a blank section of where they are from in their seller information page!
+Otherwise, everyone will have a blank section of where they are from on their seller information page!

 It certainly does that, you can elect to edit a micro job simply by hovering over it as an administrator.
 You will then be given three choices a pen to edit, a pause icon to pause the listing or a filing box to archive it.

 MicroJobEngine from a buyer perspective

 There’s no point me raving on about how important the customer’s journey is in e-commerce, you all know how important it is.
 How does MicroJobEngine fair in this regard?
 Well quite well in fact.